-- Aeropostale: The type of online check applied or accepted is the PayPal connected to checking account.
+- Aeropostale: The type of online check applied or accepted is a PayPal check connected to a checking account.

 - H&M: The kind of online check accepted is the invoice or PayPal linked to a checking account.
 An individual is expected to pay within 20 days if he or she uses an invoice.

-- QVC: The online check approach accepted is the paper check sent through the email.
-The check must be received within ten days of placing an order otherwise the order will be annulled.
+- QVC: The online check approach accepted is the paper check sent through email.
+The check must be received within ten days of placing the order otherwise the order will be annulled.